mysmlz/web-extensions-for-chrome-firefox/README.en.md

-# chrome-extensions
+# web-extensions-for-chrome-firefox

 #### Description
-This project is a few chrome extensions made by myself.
+This project is a few chrome/firefox extensions made by myself.